 Bold colours and a flat design used to be the big thing.
 Google Material was a thing too.
 Before starting the design process, discuss what design approach best fits your organization and also won’t look out of style next year.

-Design is just one aspect of building a successful website.
 There are 5 key building skills that should be considered as you embark on a website development project:

 There are a number of ways for you to deliver your message:

 Creating this content is critical to the success of the site development.
 The content is the reason people visit your site.
 They are there to learn about your organization, get their questions answered, make a decision, make a purchase, contact you via email, webchat, or maybe call your business on the phone.